 What isn’t included however is a wheel skewer – a bit of an oversite there, especially if you don’t happen to have a spare one, oh and then you’ll also need to find a cassette.
-Frankly, I think the inclusion of an ANT+ dongle is actually much better for people than the inclusion of a cassette.
-You WILL be needing either Bluetooth or ANT+ in order to connect your turbo, but many people prefer to use certain cassettes, so any stock item is likely to be relegated to a bits draw.
+Frankly, I think the inclusion of an ANT+ dongle is actually much better for people than the addition of a cassette.
+You WILL need either Bluetooth or ANT+ in order to connect your turbo, but many people prefer to use certain cassettes, so any stock item is likely to be relegated to a bits draw.
 The lack of skewer though is still a bit daft in my opinion.

 Elite also threw in a very antiquated looking cadence sensor.
-It’s a nice inclusion if you dont already have one, but the nature of the Elite Drivo Turbo, and it’s price tag, it does look a little out of place, and actually I would have preferred a skewer in the box instead!
+It’s a nice inclusion if you don’t already have one, but the nature of the Elite Drivo Turbo, and it’s price tag, it does look a little out of place, and actually I would have preferred a skewer in the box instead!

 There are also a couple of plastic feet in the box.
 Elite has come up with a devilishly simple way of allowing you to adjust the height of the trainer by rotating the large plastic feet, which go other the ends of the Drivo’s arms

 As the attachment point for the feet is not central, you adjust the Drivo’s elevation just by rotating them round.
-I have to be honest, it’s a very simple and highly effective approach, giving you three settings from about 3cm high…
+I have, to be honest, it’s a very simple and highly effective approach, giving you three settings from about 3cm high…

 …to flat on the mat.
-In all configurations, the Elite Drivo is a very stable device, you are not going to be knocking this easily
+In all configurations, the Elite Drivo is a very stable device; you are not going to be knocking this easily

-The Tacx Neo on the other hand, gives you no option for adjustment of height or position.
+The Tacx Neo, on the other hand, gives you no option for adjustment of height or position.
 It just is.
 Which is a fair assessment generally for the black monolith.
 It just is!

-Then there is the Elite Drivo itself – The Drivo isnt particularly small when setup
+Then there is the Elite Drivo itself – The Drivo isn’t particularly small when setup

 However part of that may be due to the fact that again Elite have focused on the end product, not the size.
 So we have a large unit, but it feels very nicely balanced, with a useful handle when it comes to picking the unit up and moving it around.

-In terms of moving about, the Elite Drivo Turbo does pack down reasonably well
+Regarding moving about, the Elite Drivo Turbo does pack down reasonably well

-It takes up a little more floor space length wise than the KICKR, but is also sits a little lower
+It takes up a little more floor space lengthwise than the KICKR but is also sits a little lower

 Maybe it’s just me, but the does anyone else think the Elite Drivo look a little like an animal when folded up??